1. Home

 Rural Pilot

-During the period from June 2023 to March 2024, the Saskatchewan Economic Development Alliance (SEDA) was pleased to facilitate Community Safety and Well-Being (CSWB) plans in four rural Saskatchewan communities.
+During the period from June 2023 to March 2024, the Saskatchewan Economic Development Alliance (SEDA) was pleased to facilitate Community Safety and Well-being (CSWB) plans in four rural Saskatchewan communities.
 The Ministry of Justice, Community Safety and Well-Being Branch (Ministry) provided funding for this important initiative.
 The goal of the pilot was to empower participating communities to proactively address safety and wellness issues, and to build sustainable plans for ongoing improvement.

 Community safety and well-being is the ideal state of a community where everyone is safe, has a sense of belonging, opportunities to participate, and where individuals and families are able to meet their needs for education, health care, food, housing, income, and social and cultural expression.